armory/docs/content/en/docs/spinnaker/using-dinghy.md

 }
 ```

-The file rendered will be:
+The rendered file looks like this:

 ``` json
 {